Shabang-Systems/simon/README.md

 ```

 **Make sure all environment variables are set.**
-(Do this whenever you want to run code)
+(Do this whenever you start a new terminal session + want to run code)

 ```
 python check_environ.py